Funding Your Summer Experience

 Tips and resources for identifying summer funding are outlined below.
 We encourage you to make an appointment with a career advisor to discuss your specific situation.

-You might want to start with the Cornell Career Services Library searchable database and the Link Library, which include information about grants, travel grants and fellowships.
+You might want to start with the Cornell Career Services Library searchable database, Link Library and the Opportunities Marketplace, which include information about grants, travel grants and fellowships.
 Also check out Cornell-affiliated programs and grants.

 Student Assembly Summer Experience Grant